 Pakan is an student animation created in the 4th and 5th semester in a group of 8.
 My main focus was Rigging and Animation.
 It's the story of a young man that is sent out to rescue his tribe, though he does not know where his journey is leading him.
-The animation is not released yet because we are still touring festivals.
-But we expect to publish it around October 2017.

 The rig was created very closely after Jason Schleifers 'Animator Friendly Rigging Tutorial'.
 Since it was the first complex rig I created it was very much trial and error.
 Jasons scripts really helped out speeding up the workflow, otherwise I might still be fixing bugs.
 It has all the little doodads you would expect from a biped rig, like IK/FK, snapping, advanced foot roll etc. For the face I had to improvise a bit.
 I had already done a Blendshape based face rig once, so this time I wanted to make it joint based.
 To get a connected feel I arranged the joints on a ribbon system and placed those in the face where the muscles would lie.
 This worked, but not as easily as I expected.
 Also I only figured out during animation that I would like more control over face, but at this point it was too late to make any changes.